jayteedev/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home: changes the working directory to the user's home directory
 3-listfiles: displays the current directory contents in a long format
 4-listmorefiles: displays current directory contents, including hidden files (starting with.) using long format
+5-listfilesdigitonly: display current directory contents with long format, with user and group IDs displayed numerically and with hidden files.